Combining Fine-Tuning and LLM-based Agents for Intuitive Smart Contract Auditing with Justifications: Design of

 Reasoner is an expert model responsible for reasoning about and explaining code vulnerabilities.
 It interprets the majority voting result of the Detector, generating multiple alternative explanations.
 During the Reasoner's LoRA fine-tuning process, our inputs include the code, its context, corresponding labels, and we construct zero-shot chain-of-thought (CoT)~\cite{kojima2022large} prompts with different command formats for training.
 In the inference phase, Reasoner outputs multiple explanations based on the majority-voted label from Detector.
 We constructed two types of prompts: the first type includes the label, code information, and its function call relationships; the second type includes only the label and code information.
 In \mysec\ref{sec:evaluation}, we will investigate the impact of including function call relationships or not.
 For each type, we designed five different instruction formats for the prompts, totaling ten inference paths, as illustrated in \myfig\ref{fig:overview}.

 The prompt template used by the Reasoner is shown in \figref{reasoner_tempate_prompt}. ``{code}'', ``{caller info}'', ``{callee info}'', and ``{Target Reason}'' are placeholders for the input code, caller context, callee context, and the target output, respectively.
-The right table~(Reasoner's Multiple Prompts) in \figref{promtpts_reasoner_detector} details the first prompt type with calling context, including [Task Description] denoted as \textit{a}, [Task Instruction] denoted as \textit{b}, [Input Description] denoted as \textit{c}, [Caller Description] denoted as \textit{d}, [Callee Description] denoted as \textit{e}, and [Label Information + Zero-shot-CoT Tip] denoted as \textit{f}.
+The right table~(Reasoner's Multiple Prompts) in \figref{promtpts_reasoner_detector} details the first prompt type with calling context, including [Task Description] denoted as \textit{a}, [Task Instruction] denoted as \textit{b}, [Input Description] denoted as \textit{c}, [Caller Description] and [Callee Description] denoted as \textit{d}, and [Label Information + Zero-shot-CoT Tip] denoted as \textit{e}.
 For the second prompt type, the calling context is omitted.
 Reasoner employed the same fine-tuning method as Detector, as shown by Eq.~\ref{eq:clm_loss}.
 During inference, the proposed input prompt follows the training format, and Reasoner generates ten answers to interpret Detector's assessment.